vlbras/cambridge-dictionary-api/README.md

   },
   "definitions": [
     {
-      "pos": "verb",
+      "definition": "to leave a place, thing, or person, usually forever:", "partOfSpeech": "verb",
       "level": "B2",
-      "meaning": "to leave a place, thing, or person, usually forever:", "examples": [
+      "examples": [
         "We had to abandon the car.",
         "By the time the rebel troops arrived, the village had already been abandoned.",